Dragoon, Arizona: Local Businesses

 Dragoon hospitality offers over 30 beds for travelers in the form of Air BnBs and Guest Ranches.
 It is also home to the world renowned Amerind Foundation that works to document, preserve and protect Native American culture.
 Dragoon has thriving local businesses.
 And Dragoon has had a healthy historical mining industry as well as current modern copper mining.

 Dance hall in the sky?
 Dragoon once was home to the only dance hall in Arizona built on a huge rock.
-It was named "Skyline" and opened Juned of 1934.
+It was named "Skyline" and opened June of 1934.
 It didn't last long though as the 150 stair steps up and down became a safety issue as did the propensity of patrons to try and get down without using the stairs.